numbers1234567/genus-g-minesweeper/README.md

  * Is it possible to implement graph neural networks to predict the probability a tile is a mine?
 What about other machine learning structures?
  * The idea of using machine learning here is to learn patterns to predict whether a tile contains a mine.
 Given the graph of a tile's neighborhood, is it possible to automatically classify the pattern required to predict the tile?
+ * If both of the above ideas work, is it possible to combine them to build a better machine learning model even more informed about patterns?